Victoria and Albert Museum: East Asia

-The smaller galleries cover Korea, the Himalayan kingdoms and South East Asia.
+Smaller galleries cover Korea and the Himalayas.
 Korean displays include green-glazed ceramics, silk embroideries from officials' robes and gleaming boxes inlaid with mother-of-pearl made between 500 AD and 2000.
 Himalayan works include important early Nepalese bronze sculptures, repoussé work and embroidery.
 Tibetan art from the 14th to the 19th century is represented by 14th- and 15th-century religious images in wood and bronze, scroll paintings and ritual objects.
 Art from Thailand, Burma, Cambodia, Indonesia and Sri Lanka in gold, silver, bronze, stone, terracotta and ivory represents these rich and complex cultures, the displays span the 6th to 19th centuries.
 Refined Hindu and Buddhist sculptures reflect the influence of India; items on the show include betel-nut cutters, ivory combs and bronze palanquin hooks.